Esmail-ibraheem/Dali/Picasso/Denoising Diffusion Probabilistic Model (DDPM).md

 In other words:

-- we take a random sample $x_0$​ from the real unknown and possibily complex data distribution $q(x_0​)$
+- we take a random sample $x_0$​ from the real unknown and possibly complex data distribution $q(x_0​)$
 - we sample a noise level $t$ uniformally between $1$ and $T$ (i.e., a random time step)
 - we sample some noise from a Gaussian distribution and corrupt the input by this noise at level $t$ (using the nice property defined above)
 - the neural network is trained to predict this noise based on the corrupted image $x_t$​ (i.e. noise applied on $x_0$​ based on known schedule $β_t$​)

-> [!Hint] In reality, all of this is done on batches of data, as one uses stochastic gradient descent to optimize neural networks.
+> [!Hint] In reality, all of this is done on batches of data, as one uses stochastic gradient descent to optimize neural networks, to understand why we use SGD over BGD, read this section [[#Stochastic Gradient Descent vs Batch Gradient Descent]].

 1: repeat
 2: $x_0 \sim q(x_0)$ We take a sample from our dataset.